 What to expect

-We will meet at the common assembly point at City On Pedals Backpackers Hostel in Rani Ka Bagh, from 10 min before the start time.
-We will start our tour once all the guests have arrived.
-After basic instructions and introduction from our tour leader, we will start our amazing morning and ride off to explore the city of Amritsar.
+We will meet at the common assembly point at Ram Bagh Gate inside the city 10 min before the start time.
+We will start our tour once all the guests have joined.
+After basic instructions and introduction from our tour leader, we will start our tour by first exploring this hidden gem of Amritsar.

-Moving towards the heritage street, we will make a quick stop at the Saragarhi Memorial Gurudwara, which was built by the British for the Sikh Regiment in the British Indian Army and depicts the heroic story of Saragarhi War of 1897.
+Lastly, we will visit the Saragarhi Memorial, which was built by the British for the Sikh Regiment in the British Indian Army and will know about the heroic story of Saragarhi War in 1897.

 A bicycle rickshaw (max 2 participants) or an e-rickshaw (max 4 participants) with a puller can be arranged on request at an additional price of ₹ 650 per rickshaw.